Gurage people: Agriculture

-The Gurage live a sedentary life based on agriculture, involving a complex system of crop rotation and transplanting.
-Ensete is the main staple food, Teff and other cash crops are grown, which include coffee and khat which used as traditional stimulants.
-Animal husbandry is practiced, mainly for milk supply and dung.
-Other foods consumed include green cabbage, cheese, butter, roasted grains, meat and others.

 The principal crop of the Gurage is ensete (also enset, Ensete edulis, äsät or "false banana plant").
 This has a massive stem that grows underground and is involved in every aspect of Gurage life.
 It has a place in everyday interactions among community members as well as specific roles in rituals.
 For example, the ritual uses of ensete include wrapping a corpse after death with the fronds and tying off the umbilical cord after birth with an ensete fiber.
 Practical uses include wrapping goods and fireproofing thatch.
 Ensete is also exchanged as part of a variety of social interactions, and used as a recompense for services rendered.

 Ensete is totally involved in every aspect of the daily social and ritual life of the Gurage, who, with several others tribes in Southwest Ethiopia, form what has been termed the Ensete Culture Complex area... the life of the Gurage is enmeshed with various uses of ensete, not the least of which is nutritional.